evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_SS/_index.md

 ### Onboard Charger

-The  onboard charger supports up to 11.5 kW for Level 1 and Level 2 AC charging.
+The standard onboard charger supports up to 11.5 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 9 hours and 20 minutes using a home charging setup.

 ### Charge Port